 The first — and arguably most important — step an organization can take is to make use of existing security guidelines and information sharing opportunities.
 Security teams across the globe are strapped for resources, but helpful security guidelines and threat intelligence data are surprisingly easy to come by.

-Established advisory bodies like MITRE publish free security frameworks, and there are tools that can help organizations map those recommendations directly onto their Kubernetes environments.
+Established advisory bodies like MITRE publish free security frameworks(link is external), and there are tools that can help organizations map those recommendations directly onto their Kubernetes environments.
 That makes it much easier for businesses to understand the potential attack paths adversaries might take when accessing their cloud environments, helping security teams not only track attackers but also anticipate the movements they are most likely to make and the tactics they are most likely to use.
 It's also a good idea to make sure developers and security teams have a close working relationship so that security professionals understand what "normal" looks like.
 This can help them avoid falsely flagging "suspicious" behavior that is actually just benign developer activity.

 A lot of ink has been spilled on the idea of "shifting left," and for good reason: embracing a "shift left" mentality is a critical way to ensure that necessary security measures are introduced earlier in the application development lifecycle.
 Rather than attempting to shoehorn security measures into an application after the fact, organizations should be seeking to identify potential vulnerabilities during the development process and implementing appropriate mitigation measures as a matter of course.
 Identifying vulnerabilities early helps reduce the burden on developers — not to mention reducing the potential for costly mistakes.